-Bots like Intercom and Drift are customizable to the point where each unique visitor question and response triggers a flow of information specific to the needs of that chat.
+Bots like Intercom and Drift (which we use on our site) are customizable to the point where each unique visitor question and response triggers a flow of information specific to the needs of that chat.
 Chatbots are most effective when layered with live human interaction.
 Even if chat responses come during the off-hours or over a weekend, it’s crucial that expectations are set for the prospect around when they should expect to hear from a person.

 Events like these have been on the rise long before the threat of a global pandemic entered our minds.
 Our friends at Convince & Convert have produced 100 of these events for themselves and their clients over the last five years and know how to put on a successful virtual event.

 For starters, shorter is always better.
 If you have a topic that you’ve used as a keynote or long-form presentation, take out some of the connective tissue and anecdotes that elongate the narrative.
 While participants in a virtual event are happy to be there, digital attention spans are shorter than they are in-person.